 Shoulder injury at work compensation claims solicitors

 Suffering a shoulder injury can have a big impact on your life and may stop you from doing many of your normal activities, including work.
 If your shoulder injury happened in an incident at work that wasn’t your fault, you may be able to claim compensation for your injury, which can help with recovery and also help you to move forward with your life.

 At Stephensons, we have a team of dedicated accident at work solicitors who can recover compensation for shoulder injuries at work if it was the fault of your employer or someone else.
-For free initial advice, call our accident at work team on 0161 696 6235.
+For free initial guidance on your options, call our accident at work team on 0161 696 6235.

 Common types of workplace shoulder injuries

 Workplace shoulder injuries can happen in any job, but tend to be more common in certain industries where people are likely to handle heavy goods or materials, operate machinery, make repeated arm movements or have to do lots of reaching or stretching as part of their role.
 Some of the more common shoulder injuries in the workplace can be caused by:

 - Someone slipping, tripping or falling over and hurting their shoulder as a result

 - Someone manually handling heavy or awkward loads without the right training or supervision